duckdb/duckdb-web/docs/data/parquet/overview.md

 COPY (
     SELECT
         42 AS number,
-        True AS is_even
+        true AS is_even
 ) TO 'kv_metadata.parquet' (
     FORMAT PARQUET,
+    KV_METADATA {
-    KV_METADATA {number: 'Answer to life, universe, and everything', is_even: 'not ''odd'''}
+        number: 'Answer to life, universe, and everything',
-    /* single quotes in values must be escaped */
+        is_even: 'not ''odd''' -- single quotes in values must be escaped }
 );
 ```